MIT-Senseable-City-Lab/octopus-documentation/docs/run/case1.md

 How to set up Google Colaboratory is added in Collaborate - *Data analysis software*: [How to setup Google Colaboratory](../collaborate#data-analysis-software).

-Google Colab Notebook for heat exposure data analysis: <a href="./notebooks/UseCase1_HeatExposure.ipynb" download>Click to Download</a>
+Google Colab Notebook for heat exposure data analysis: [Click to Download](../../static/files/notebooks/UseCase1_HeatExposure.ipynb)

 ---